What is kombucha?

-Are your kombuchas low in sugar?
+Is your kombucha low in sugar?

 Yes.
 We choose not to pasteurise our kombucha in order to keep all those excellent beneficial bacterias and live cultures that are an important part of our drink.

-How should my kombucha be stored?
+Should my kombucha be stored refrigerated?